Gojek CEO quits to join Indonesian cabinet, replacements named

 Having evolved from a ride-hailing service founded in 2010 to a one-stop app via which users can make online payments and order food and services such as massages, Gojek is now targeting a larger slice of the Southeast Asian market, where Singapore-based rival Grab currently dominates ride-sharing.

-The Indonesian company, valued at $10 billion, raised over $1 billion earlier this year from backers including Alphabet’s Google and Chinese tech giants Tencent and JD.
+The Indonesian company, valued at $10 billion, raised over $1 billion earlier this year from backers including Alphabet’s Google (GOOGL.O) and Chinese tech giants Tencent (0700.HK) and JD (JD.O).

 Gojek is one of Indonesia’s five unicorns - companies that have reached $1 billion in valuation without tapping the stock markets.